Image: An employee in a suit is standing in a warehouse

 In the case of a commercial loss, the reason for the payment default is to be found in the sphere of the foreign buyer, for example, because of

-• events defines as insolvency, such as bankruptcy, a composition settlement in or out of court, unsuccessful judgement of execution
+• events defined as insolvency, such as bankruptcy, a composition settlement in or out of court, unsuccessful judgement of execution

 • protracted default persisting for more than six months in connection with Wholeturnover Policies and supplier credits or one month in connection with buyer credits